 transferred onto others.
 The personality with a weak ego

 structure, deprived of the spiritual experience of the ‘inner Self’, lacks the

 moral strength to carry his/her own weaknesses and failures.
 The ego at the brink of

 dissolution is always

-prone to fits of ‘narcissistic rage’, since it imagines itself as being subjected to constant offenses and insults.
+prone to fits of ‘narcissistic rage’, thinking itself being subjected to constant offenses and insults.
 It creates a dark cloud of revengeful

-evil in the soul, which must sooner or later find expression, if the personality
+evil in the soul.
+It must sooner or later find expression, if the personality

 is going to feel a little relief.
 Hence the suffering of the feeble ego is coupled with a constant